Why You Need an Active Balancing BMS?

 Battery packs with capacities in the tens of AH range require more efficient balancing methods.
 Inductive balancing, which utilizes flyback transformers in conjunction with battery sampling, becomes a feasible option.
 The flyback transformer serves as an energy transfer device, efficiently balancing the cell voltages.
 This approach offers higher efficiency compared to passive balancing, making it ideal for medium-sized battery packs.

-For battery packs with capacities in the hundreds of AH range, an independent charging module is the preferred option.
+An independent charging module is the preferred option for battery packs with capacities in the hundreds of AH range.
 In such large-scale battery packs, the balanced current required for efficient balancing is around 10 A. If the number of series sections within the battery pack is substantial, the balanced power can become significant.
 To handle this higher power demand safely, it is advisable to employ an external DC-DC or AC-DC balance through an independent charging module.
 This ensures effective balancing while minimizing any potential risks associated with the high power involved.

 Different applications might have unique operational requirements.
 For example, in electric vehicles, fast charging and discharging rates might necessitate efficient active balancing methods to optimize performance and ensure safety.